Browse Services A-Z

 • Canvas is a cloud-based learning management system used by most U-M instructors and students to facilitate teaching, learning and collaboration.

-• The Chartfield Converter translates a Shortcode into its equivalent Chartfield combination.
+• The Chartfield Converter translates a university Shortcode payment account number into its equivalent Chartfield combination.

 • A softphone can run on a desktop, laptop, tablet, or smartphone, allowing you to use the campus data network to make calls.